Modern Slavery Act

 We will monitor the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our business or supply chain.
-The key metric being that no reports are received from employees, the public, or law enforcement agencies to indicate that modern slavery practices have been identified.
+The key metric being that no reports are received from employees, our suppliers, the public, or law enforcement agencies to indicate that modern slavery practices have been identified.

-Our policies, (i.e. Whistleblowing, and Employee Code of Conduct) are currently made available to all employees via the staff handbook.
+Our policies, (i.e. Whistleblowing, and Employee Code of Conduct) are made available to all employees via the staff handbook.

-- raise awareness, and educate our employees about Modern Slavery and Human Trafficking, and
+• raise awareness, and educate our employees about Modern Slavery and Human Trafficking, and

 This statement has been approved by GBM’s board of directors, who will review and update it annually.
-3rd of February 2020.